prOttonicFusion/strava-api-sandbox/README.md

     CLIENT_SECRET=***
     ```
     with `***` replaced with the client id and secret, respectively, copied from https://www.strava.com/settings/api.
+1. Launch the sandbox using `npm run start:watch`
 1. The sandbox is now accessible through http://localhost:3000/

 ## Usage